Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Release and impact

-After a few months, internal support staff reported a welcome decrease in calls regarding orders and bookings.
+After a few months internal support staff noted a welcome decrease in calls regarding healthcare orders and bookings.
+This was one of our goals.

 The Feelgood Web Portal running in a desktop web browser.